 The main items on the agenda include finalizing rules on global carbon markets and agreeing how poor countries should be compensated for destruction largely caused by emissions from rich nations.

 Proposals to create a worldwide market for emissions permits have been around for decades.
-The idea is that putting a price on carbon dioxide—the main greenhouse gas—and gradually reducing the available permits will encourage countries and companies to cut their emissions, notably by shifting away from toward renewable energy sources.
+The idea is that putting a price on carbon dioxide—the main greenhouse gas—and gradually reducing the available permits will encourage countries and companies to cut their emissions, notably by shifting away from fossil fuels toward renewable energy sources.

 The European Union and some other jurisdictions already operate limited emissions trading systems, but efforts to roll these out worldwide have been hampered by fears that the lack of robust and transparent rules could corrupt the market.